BloomTech-Labs/LabsPT1_bkwds/README.md

 Has a thriving community and offers the ability to directly style multiple components within a file.
 The syntax used is familiar to JavaScript and improves code cleanliness and makes it easy to get up and going for those without a lot of css experience.
 Styled components are also very efficient, improving load time for users.
 [View Dependency](https://www.styled-components.com/docs/)

+## Setup

+### Oauth with Google account*
+- Go to `firebase.com` and sign in
+- Click Go to console
+- Add new project with project name and accept the terms
+- On left sidebar, click Authentication option
+- Click sign-in method tab
+- Click Google status to open settings modal
+- Toggle button to enable
+- Select support email
+- Click Save
+- Extra step for deployment: under Authorized domains section, add domain of deployed server and diet apps

+- From the side menu, click on Gear icon and Project settings
+- In General tab, under Project section
+- Copy Web API key for `REACT-APP-FIREBASE-API-KEY`
+- Copy Project ID to create `REACT-APP-FIREBASE-AUTH-DOMAIN` as `<Project-ID>.firebase app.com`
+- Copy Project ID to create `REACT-APP-FIREBASE-DB-URL` as `https://<Project-ID>.firebaseio.com`

+*To prevent CORS warning*
+- Go to `console.cloud.google.com` and sign in
+- On left sidebar, click APIs & services and go to Credentials tab
+- Under OAuth 2.0 Client IDs section, click the Web client
+- Under Authorized Javascript origins section, add the URI of your local client development, ie. `http://localhost:3000`
+- Click Save (edited)